pedrogitahy-qa/real-world-app-cypress-tests/README.md

 ## About the Real World App

-The Real World App is an open-source project created to simulate the behavior of a real banking application for testing purposes.
+The Real World App is an open-source demo application created by the Cypress team to simulate the behavior of a real banking platform.
+It provides a realistic environment for practicing end-to-end testing workflows involving authentication, account management, and financial transactions.

+The application reproduces typical user interactions such as user registration, login validation, transaction flows, and account balance updates.
+This makes it a practical system for validating automated testing strategies in a scenario that closely resembles real production applications.

 Original project repository: